chriszarate/sheetrock/README.md

 * Default `false`
 * Expects Boolean

-For each cell, Google passes along HTML formatting intended to replicate any formatting you applied in the spreadsheet.
-It’s usually a bit wacky, so take care when enabling this option.
+Google passes along HTML formatting intended to replicate any formatting you applied in the spreadsheet.
+When set to `true`, the default cell handler will wrap the cell value in a `span` with a `style` attribute.
+The formatting is usually a bit wacky, so take care when enabling this option.

 ## Caching

-On large spreadsheets (~5000 rows), the performance of Google’s API when using `sql` queries can be sluggish and, in some cases, can severely affect the responsiveness of your application.
+On large spreadsheets (~5,000 rows), the performance of Google’s API when using `sql` queries can be sluggish and, in some cases, can severely affect the responsiveness of your application.
 At this point, consider caching the responses for reuse.